Since 1949, APA's PAS Report series has offered planners comprehensive guidance on important planning issues and innovative practices.

 PAS Report Archives

-APA members and PAS subscribers can download each new report as it is posted, and can download nearly 100 reports published since 1994.
+APA members and PAS subscribers can download each new report as it is posted and can access the digital archive of more than 100 reports.
 Others may purchase PDFs of the reports.
-PAS subscribers also receive a print copy of each new PAS report.

 PAS published its first Information Report in 1949.
-To celebrate this history, each month we'll present a new report from the archives.
+To celebrate this history, we have made available a wealth of past issues from the archives.
 We hope you enjoy these fascinating snapshots of planning issues of yesteryear.

 Become a PAS Report Author

-We’re always looking for authors to write or update PAS Reports on a variety of planning topics.
-Visit the archive to see the list of all past reports.
+We're always looking for authors to write or update PAS Reports on a variety of planning topics.
+Visit the archive to see the list of all past reports and review our proposal submission guidelines.
 If you have an idea for a PAS Report, please contact Ann Dillemuth at PASReports@planning.org.

 Subscribe to PAS

-A subscription includes PAS Reports (print and digital), PAS Memo, PAS QuickNotes, and PAS Essential Packets.
-APA members receive digital PAS publications free.
+A subscription provides access to the digital suite of PAS Reports, PAS Memo, PAS QuickNotes, and the APA Research KnowledgeBase.
+APA members receive digital PAS publications for free.